Nursery Rhyme (video game)

-Nursery Rhyme (ナーサリィ☆ライム, Nāsaryi Raimu) is a Japanese adult visual novel developed by Lump of Sugar and released on November 25, 2005 for Windows.
+Nursery Rhyme (ナーサリィ☆ライム, Nāsaryi Raimu) is a Japanese eroge visual novel developed by Lump of Sugar and released on November 25, 2005 for Windows.
 The story follows the life of Shizuma Hasekura, who visits his childhood friend Makina Tomoe and her twin sister, Yukina Tomoe.
 Nursery Rhyme is set in future, and takes place in the same world of Tayutama: Kiss on my Deity.

 The gameplay in Nursery Rhyme follows a branching plot line which offers pre-determined scenarios with courses of interaction, and focuses on the appeal of the five female main characters by the player character.
 The game ranked at No. 2 in the national top 50 for best-selling PC games sold in Japan.
 Nursery Rhyme has made transitions into other media, such as a light novel and audio dramas.

 Gameplay

 Nursery Rhyme is a romance visual novel in which the player assumes the role of Shizuma Hasekura.
 Much of its gameplay is spent reading the text that appears on the screen, which represents the story's narrative and dialogue.
 The text is accompanied by character sprites, which represent who Shizuma is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 Nursery Rhyme follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are five main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
 Some decisions can lead the game to end prematurely and offer an alternative ending to the plot.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
 Throughout gameplay, there are scenes depicting Shizuma and a given heroine having sex.